Can a dormant company have expenses?

 To maintain a dormant company, expenses from a business bank account need to be avoided to prevent significant accounting transactions.

-Tide’s business current account makes it easy to track expenses so you never have to worry about unexpected transactions 🔥
+A business bank account from Tide makes it easy to track expenses so you never have to worry about unexpected transactions 🔥

 While HMRC’s focus on not trading will allow you to have certain expenses without doing business, Companies House’s definition prevents any kind of business-related transaction.